Ahmad-AlaaEdin/BookNest/README.md

 - [x] It uses modern JavaScript (for example, let and const rather than var).
 - [x] It makes use of the reading and writing to the same file feature.
 - [x] It contains conditional statements.
-Please provide below the file name and the line number(s) of at least:
+Please provide below the file name and the line number(s) of at least: one example of a conditional statement in your code.
+  - File name:`routers/auth.py`
+  - Line number(s):17
+- [x] It contains loops.
+Please provide below the file name and the line number(s) of at least one example of a loop in your code.
+- File name:`utils.py`
+- Line number(s):53
+- [x] It lets the user enter a value in a text box at some point.
+      This value is received and processed by your back end Python code.
+- [x] It doesn't generate any error message even if the user enters a wrong input.
+- [x] It is styled using your own CSS.
+- [x] The code follows the code and style conventions as introduced in the course, is fully documented using comments and doesn't contain unused or experimental code.
+      In particular, the code should not use `print()` or `console.log()` for any information the app user should see.
+      Instead, all user feedback needs to be visible in the browser.
+- [x] All exercises have been completed as per the requirements and pushed to the respective GitHub repository.

 ```